joethezombie/Amiga-1000-Rejuvenator/README.txt

 additional Fast memory.
 Installation requires replacing the A1000's daughterboard with the Rejuvenator.

-This project aims to recreate the original Rejuvenator, and eventually improve on the original design.
+This project aims to re-create the original Rejuvenator, and eventually improve on the original design.

 Schematics and board artwork are complete, and have been fabricated and tested.
 Several